Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 • Employment visa is usually best when you are genuinely joining a company as an employee.

-• Investor or partner visa is usually best when you own the business and want self-sponsorship.
+• Investor or partner visa is best when you own the business and want self-sponsorship.

-• A residence visa does not automatically mean unrestricted work rights.
+• A residence visa does not automatically mean unrestricted work rights in the UAE.

 • The real decision depends on sponsor structure, daily work reality, and what happens if the relationship ends.

-• Both visa types can support family sponsorship, but the document story differs.
+• Both visa types can support family sponsorship, but the required document story differs significantly.